Appdynamics/ossrh_tool/README.md

 ### 3. Agent ID

 Generate a unique string.
 This will be your "agent ID".
 Think of it like a session ID which is used to uniquely identify your own session.
-If someone else (or another CI/CD build host) is using the repository at the same time as you, the tool will not get confused because both of you are using different agent IDs.
+If someone else (or another CI/CD build host) is using the repository at the same time as you, the tool will not get confused because you are using different IDs from one another.

 ## Publishing a project